This post may contain affiliate links. Read our disclosure here.

 5. Market Yourself Everywhere

 Just because you build it doesn’t mean anyone will come.
 You have to market yourself harder than you do anything else.
-I don’t mean taking out ads, lets go with free options first.
+I don’t mean taking out ads, go with free options first.
 If free options don’t cover it for you then go with paid advertisements.
-Just remember that some things are old school and outdated.

 Send press releases and pitch local news anchors with stories.
 Go outside your comfort zone and pitch stations outside of your city too.
 Many will do Skype interviews so you never have to leave home!

 Be on social media – Facebook, Instagram, Pinterest and Twitter.
-This helps to make sure you have your brand name secured on each platform too.
+Even if you aren’t ready yet, sign up for an account to secure your brand name on each platform.

 Make some videos for Youtube.
 This is huge for a few reasons, not only are tons of folks on Youtube, but it also factors into search engine results for Google.